How the structure of the genome shapes the immune system in health and disease

 The 3D structure of our genome – the ‘epi-genome’ – is essential in determining the type and function of a cell.
 That is why the analysis of the epigenome facilitates deep insights into the developmental history of a cell, its current gene expression profile, and also its future destiny.

-CD4+ T lymphocytes provide immunological protection by differentiation into various functional subtypes.
-However, they are also one of the main contributors to chronic inflammation and auto-immunity during disease.
+CD4+ T lymphocytes provide immunological protection from invading pathogens by differentiation into various functional subtypes.
+However, they are also one of the main contributors to chronic inflammation and auto-immune diseases.
 Therefore, our group focuses on the analysis and interpretation of epigenomic structures of CD4+ T lymphocytes in health and during chronic inflammatory diseases such as rheumatoid arthritis.
-These insights will not only highlight candidate genes involved in the disease-associated mis-differentiation of T cells, but will also pinpoint promising target elements for therapeutic intervention, as epigenetic modifications are in general reversible and hence, ‘druggable’.
+These insights will not only highlight candidate genes and biomarkers involved in the disease-associated mis-differentiation of T cells, but will also pinpoint promising target elements for therapeutic intervention, as epigenetic modifications are in general reversible and hence, ‘druggable’.

 Prof. Dr. Julia K. Polansky-Biskup